isaackwy/desktop-config-files/README.md

 # desktop-config-files
-I am currently using Debian 12.
+This repository contains configuration files for Slackware 15.0.

-This repository contains configuration files for Slackware 15.0 (my previous distribution).
+I previously used Slackware 15.
+I am now using Debian 12.